Key Stage Three

 • Apply the functional elements of mathematics in everyday and real-life situations

-This Edexcel GCSE in Mathematics A gives students the opportunity to develop the ability to:
+This OCR GCSE in Mathematics A gives students the opportunity to develop the ability to:

 • Acquire and use problem-solving strategies